Explore-In-HMS/common-mobile-services/README.md

     .addOnFailureListener {}
 ```

 If verification type is `LINK`, it means that an e-mail containing link to reset password has been sent to the user.
-If `VerificationType` is `CODE`, it means that an e-mail containing verificaton code has been sent to the user.
+If `VerificationType` is `CODE`, it means that an e-mail containing verification code has been sent to the user.
 Call `verifyCodeToResetPassword` to reset user' s password.

 ```kt
 authService.verifyCodeToResetPassword(email, newPassword, verificationCode)